PtrTeixeira/dotfiles/README.md

 ## Installation

-You'll need to install the following on your own
+You'll need to install the following on your own:
-(thus far):

-- nvim
-- antibody
+- antidote
-- VimPlug
+- neovim
 - stow
-- git (duh)
+- git

 Potentially other things I've forgotten?